 403 "Forbidden" or 503 "Service Unavailable"

-This means that the IP address of your website is blacklisted by the Akamai firewall (because of poor reputation).
+This means that the IP address that your hosting provider uses for outbound cURL connections made by PHP is blacklisted by the Akamai firewall (because of poor reputation).
 Akamai is the firewall MailChimp and many other major websites use to protect their servers, which is why this is somewhat harder to fix.